Fire safety engineerJob Description:

-Here are some relevant GCSE subjects and skills that can be beneficial:
+Here are some relevant subjects that can be beneficial:

-- Mathematics: A strong understanding of mathematics is essential for performing calculations, analyzing data, and designing fire safety systems.
+- Mathematics: A strong understanding of mathematics is essential for performing calculations, analysing data, and designing fire safety systems.

 - Design and Technology: This subject can introduce you to engineering principles, construction materials, and design concepts relevant to fire safety systems.

-- ICT (Information and Communication Technology): Proficiency in using technology and computer software for simulations, modeling, and analysis.
+- ICT (Information and Communication Technology): Proficiency in using technology and computer software for simulations, modelling, and analysis.

 You can get into this job through:

 You can do a foundation degree, higher national diploma or degree in engineering followed by an undergraduate or postgraduate specialism in Fire Safety Engineering.

 Alternatively you may be able to take a specialist undergraduate degree in Structural and Fire Safety Engineering.